+HARVARD MEDICAL SCHOOL

+2014 ADMISSIONS BULLETIN

+allanamine . annaminin

+D MEDICAL SCHOOL

+VE RI TAS

+6 9 3

+6

+HARVARD MEDICAL SCHOOL

+To Our Applicants
-to Be Prepared

-Harvard doctors are prepared to function and excel in a rapidly changing world of medicine to Be Compassionate to Be Explorers to Be Visionary

-Harvard doctors maintain lifelong commitments to the ideals of the medical profession to Be Prepared

-Harvard doctors conduct research that changes the nature of medicine

-Harvard doctors impact the world

-Harvard Medical School's Department of Systems Biology (DSB) is one of the first department-level systems biology programs in the nation. hat does it mean to be a Harvard doctor?
-A Harvard Medical School education will prepare you to excel in the rapidly changing landscape of modern medicine.
+Harvard Medical School is dedicated to continuing a long-standing tradition of training leaders in every conceivable aspect of medicine today, and innovators who will shape the practice of medicine in the future.
+Each incoming class is selected to bring together a diverse and talented group of students possessing complementary intellectual passions, with the expectation that they will learn from each other as well as learning from our faculty.
+Whether your interest evolves into biomedical engineering, genomics, global health, health policy, primary care, or any other emerging field of interest, you will find a uniquely fertile and supportive environment at Harvard.
+Here, you will study with dedicated and renowned mentors as you explore the foundational sciences of medicine and learn the art of translating medical knowledge into the best possible care for patients.
+We are delighted that you are interested in learning more about Harvard Medical School and look forward to receiving your completed application.
+Sincerely yours, Robert J. Mayer, M.D.
+Faculty Associate Dean for Admissions Professor of Medicine to Be Prepared Harvard doctors are prepared to function and excel in a rapidly changing world of medicine to Be Compassionate to Be Explorers Harvard doctors conduct research that changes the nature of medicine to Be Visionary Harvard doctors impact the world 20 to Be Prepared Harvard Medical School's Department of Systems Biology (DSB) is one of the first department-level systems biology programs in the nation. hat does it mean to be a Harvard doctor?
+A Harvard Medical School (HMS) education will prepare you to excel in the rapidly changing landscape of modern medicine.
 It will do so through a curriculum grounded in the study of leading biomedical science and clinical experience, a rich diversity of degree program choices, and a history of innovation that continues to set the standard for excellence in medical education in the United States and around the world.
 Within these halls, you will experience the medical profession in all its dimensions.
 At HMS, you can pursue your individual interests, find your calling, and discover how you can change the fabric of medicine.

-The HMS Integrated Curriculum

-Throughout its history, Harvard Medical School has influenced the design of medical school education.
+The HMS Integrated Curriculum Throughout its history, Harvard Medical School has influenced the design of medical school education.
 From Harvard University President Charles Eliot's 19th century reform-developing the concept of a medical school as we know it today-to the innovative Health Sciences and Technology Program in 1971 and the ground-breaking New Pathway curriculum of the 1980s, HMS has been in a continual process of growth and change.